jacoor/django_auth/Readme.md

 # Django Email Auth
 Simple project to use email field as login field in Django.
+The more in depth reading about this code can be found on https://akademiait.com.pl/ blog.

 # Running the project
 - install poetry